 8. Any participant who is injured or exhausted must be brought to the nearest checkpoint by their teammates for assistance.
 If the injury is serious, follow emergency procedures.

 9. Under no circumstances are individuals to be left unaccompanied.
 If a team member becomes seriously injured and cannot be moved, one person must stay with him or her, while the others seek help.

 10. Participants wishing to withdraw during the event must first report to the nearest checkpoint.
 Remaining team members cannot continue until the withdrawal of the team member has been reported.
 If, for any reason, a participant has to leave the event urgently, the Event Safety Coordinator must be called via the number printed on the event bib as soon as possible.

-12. If two members of a team have withdrawn, the remaining two members must accompany another team between checkpoints.
+12. If members of a team have withdrawn and you have less than three, the remaining members must accompany another team between checkpoints.
 This is to ensure that all event participants travel in groups of at least three people for safety reasons.
 This does not mean that team members join the other team — each team will retain their identity, team number and bib colour throughout the event.

 13. Teams that fail to depart checkpoint 2 by 2.00pm will be withdrawn from the event and will be advised not to proceed.
 Teams that disregard this advice proceed at their own risk.
 This time has been calculated on the basis that there would be insufficient time remaining to complete the event.

 14. A team’s finishing time will be recorded as the time the last member of the team reports to the check-in desk at the Finish.
 Spring Trek Sydney is a team event and no individual time will be recorded.

 15. Only complete teams finishing within the official event time will be eligible for official ranking.